RMSpratt/Chord-Identification-App/README.md

 - More SATB rule checks including: voice crossing, hidden 5ths and 8ves, parallel unisons
 - The ability to read in CSV files of chords for rendering and analysis
 - Support for chords with extensions, i.e. 9ths, 11ths, and 13ths

+## More Information

+More information pertaining to the specifics of the features offered including running instructions can be found in the web app's 'How to Use' and 'SATB Information' pages, or in the Wiki pages in this repository.